Stars pypi

 Read this blog post for more on training models on sharded datasets.

 LaminDB is a distributed system like git.
-Similar to cloning a repository, collaborators can connect to your instance via:
+Collaborators can connect to your instance via:

 ln.connect("account-handle/instance-name")

-Or you load an instance on the command line for auto-connecting in a Python session:
+Or via the command line for auto-connecting in a Python session:

 Or you create your new instance: